Managing Persuasion Robustly: The Optimality of Quota Rules: Proofs of Auxiliary Results

-Let $m_0\leq \indiff\leq m_1$ be the posterior means of signals $0$ and $1$ in signal structure $\hat{\info}$.
+Let $m_0\leq \indiff\leq m_1$ be the posterior means of signals $0$ and $1$ in information structure $\hat{\info}$.
 First note that it cannot be the case that $m_0 < \indiff = m_1$.
-This is because by pooling two signals, the optimal payoff remain unchanged and the expected payoff from the quota rule strictly decreases, contradicting to the assumption that $\hat{\info}$ maximizes the regret.
+This is because by pooling two signals, the optimal payoff remains unchanged and the expected payoff from the quota rule strictly decreases, contradicting the assumption that $\hat{\info}$ maximizes the regret.